paveltimofeev/screens.io/tasklist.md

 - Frontend: Animate processes - approve button should be animated during approve process, run during run and other microinteractions.
 - Run Scenario(s) by Id, not by label, because different project should be able to have the same label sometimes.
 - Feature Requests button or link to feedback form / poll
-- Backend: resize images for ui cards (sm, md, lg)
+- Backend: resize images for ui cards (sm, md, lg) - only one viewport size, no matter do it for every viewport size.
+- [Costs] Backend: Do not store test result image if test i passed, because there is no difference with referrence.
 - Add limit or paging to all jobs requests (like getScenarioHistory, no need to load all 1000k records straight away)
 - Frontend: Check on FF/Opeara/Edge.
 Egde - shadows, status-label, toggle animation, flex alignment (IE11 - too many bugs, too expensive to support)
 - Lazy Loading for most of images to reduce S3-traffic, pressure on backend and increase UI responsiveness